-Over the past decade, WEC Energy Group has consistently delivered among the best total returns in the industry and did so again in 2020.
+Over the past decade, WEC Energy Group has consistently delivered among the best total returns in the industry.

-Five-Year Cumulative Return
+Five-Year Cumulative Return\\

-The Five-Year Cumulative Return Chart shows a comparison of the cumulative total return, assuming reinvestment of dividends, over the last five years had \$100 been invested at the close of business on December 31, 2015.
-For information about the Custom Peer Index Group, see "Performance Graph" in the Company's 2020 Annual Report.
+The Five-Year Cumulative Return Chart shows a comparison of the cumulative total return, assuming reinvestment of dividends, over the last five years had \$100 been invested at the close of business on December 31, 2016.
+For information about the Custom Peer Index Group, see "Performance Graph" in the Company's 2021 Annual Report.